Tutbjun/qEDA/README.md

 # qEDA
- an EDA software witten such that it is CD instead of CAD (utilizing qunatum algorithms too and such)
+ an EDA software witten such that it is CD instead of CAD (utilizing quantum algorithms and stuff)